MIDS-scaling-up/v2/week02/labs/README.md

 aws ec2 authorize-security-group-ingress --group-id  sg-0d9ac24e91a90bb9e --protocol tcp --port 22 --cidr 0.0.0.0/0
 ```
 #### Launch an EC2 instance using an Ubuntu AMI image

+If you would like to launch a cheaper spot instance, or check the pricing of the instance, refer to the last section in hw02.
 ```
 aws ec2 run-instances --image-id ami-0bcc094591f354be2  --instance-type t2.large --key-name esarias
 aws ec2 describe-instances